Usage examples

 await session.execute(stmt)

-# Here we closed the transaction
+# We closed the transaction

 await session.commit() # or await commit_db_session()